jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 * If someone tries to tell you that this isn’t really how nerfing, errata-ing, and banning works, you just take your katana and do some "development” on them, if you know what I mean.

+# Death
+Set: Black Order
+**Amortal**
+Death is **Amortal** which means:

+* She has no level (She is beyond such mortal trappings).
+* She starts with her card that has infinite health.
+(Her other card has 8 health, also known as sideways infinity.)
+* She can't be face down.
+If she would be turned face down, switch her with her other card instead and leave it face up.
+For example when she gets stunned, instead of turning her face down, switch her with her other card which will remain face up.
+She still suffers other effects from the stun such as losing the +1/+1 and -1/-1 counters, gaining a wound, and becoming exhausted.
+* If she would be hidden, instead switch her with her other card which will remain face up and place her in the ready position.
+* Amortal can't be turned off.

+Since Death doesn't turn face down, she can be stunned multiple times in a single turn.
+However, if she takes fatal wounds she's not really defeated.
+She's just temporarily lost interest in this mortal battle.
+(The player who was using her is defeated, though.)

+**Note:** While death is technically two cards, you could slip her into a single clear card sleeve with her cards back to back.
+Then when she would turn face down, you can just flip her to her other "side."

+**Mistress of the Infinity Well**
+**Mistress of the Infinity Well** allows each player to draw an extra card each time you draw cards.
+For example, when you draw your usual two cards during your Draw Phase, you'll draw an extra one.
+And if you have a **Genius** in play that lets you draw a card, you'll draw an extra one then, too.

 # Death Trap
 Set: The Predator Battles
 While this card is face down in your Resource Row, you can play it as if it was in your hand.
 If you do, put it into your KO pile as normal, then replace it with the top card of your deck, face down.
 If you have no cards in your deck, you can still play it, you just won’t be able to replace it.

+# Devil Dinosaur
+## Devil Dinosaur Team Affiliations
+Set: Monsters Unleashed!
+Moon Girl and Devil Dinosaur each have two different team affiliations.
+Moon Girl is on the Inhumans and Devil Dinosaur is on the Monsters Unleashed team.But both of them are also on the Moon Girl/Devil Dinosaur team.
+This allows them to Team Attack together or with members of their respective teams.(Keep in mind all members of a Team Attack must share at least one team affiliation.)

+## Devil Dinosaur and Moon Girl (MCs)
+The Main Characters, Moon Girl and Devil Dinosaur,go together.
+You start with both on your side and you’re only out of the game once both are KO’d.

 # Devil Slayer
 Set: The New Defenders